 My pastels have been included in exhibitions through the Smithsonian Institute, Las Cruces Museum, Millicent Rogers Museum, Brooklyn Museum and are also collected in New Mexico through purchase awards through NM Art in Public Places.
 My art is represented in numerous private and corporate collections, including the Jack Ziegel Collection, Monk-Feldman Collection, collection of the Virginia Center for Creative Arts, Natalie Goldberg Collection, NYNEX Corporation, and the Ghost Ranch Conference Center Collection.

-In 2014 and 2016 Shoenfeld participated in three person exhibitions at the First Street Gallery in Chelsea.
-In June of 2015, Shoenfeld's work was presented at Wheelhouse Art in Santa Fe, a two person exhibition, REVEALING NATURES - Jane Shoenfeld and Sheila Miles.
+In 2014, 2016, and 2017 my pastels and mixed media paintings were featured in exhibitions at the First Street Gallery in Chelsea.
+In June of 2015, Wheelhouse Art in Santa Fe presented my work in a two person exhibition Revealing Natures.

-She has been an artist in residence at The Virginia Center for Creative Arts in Sweetbriar, Va.; the Dorland Mountain Arts Colony in Temecula, Ca; the David and Julia White Colony in Cuidad Colon, Costa Rica and the Flower Camp in Harrison, Virginia.
+I have been lucky to be granted fellowships to the Virginia Center for Creative Arts as an artist in residence four times, most recently in October-November, 1987 I have also been an artist in residence at the Dorland Mountain Arts Colony (twice) in Temecula, Ca; the David and Julia White Colony (twice) in Cuidad Colon, Costa Rica and the Flower Camp in Harrison, Virginia.